 THE perspectivity of a triangle with its orthic triangle now becomes dual in the sense of Desargue’s Theorem: any three lines of the ortholateral are side-perspective to the lines of the triangle of diagonals in its fourth line (representing an orthocentre).
 The orthic-of-orthic perspector is represented differently, by a side-perspectivity of the lines of the ortholateral representing the triangle of diagonals to the triangle of diagonals forming part of the ortholateral-of-ortholateral.

 THIS brief description of a new geometrical construction opens up an exciting set of connections between classical (Euclidean) triangle geometry with projective geometry via the (new) development of quadratic-metrical geometry known as ‘chromogeometry’

 *Note the ‘triangle of diagonals’ of a quadrilateral here corresponds to the ‘diagonal triangle’ of the dual quadrangle in projective geometry

-Further note There is a projective dual quadrangle which may be constructed from the starting orthlolateral (per quadrilateral) but has no affine properties inherited from it.
-We speculate that such a figure could be rectified by a suitable change of ‘viewing angle’ so as to become an orthogonal system of four points in either the blue red or green sense.
+Further note There is a projective dual quadrangle which can be constructed from an orthlolateral (per quadrilateral).
+Although the figure (when constructed) is not in general orthogonal, we speculate that it could be rectifiable by a suitable change of ‘viewing angle’ (amounting to a linear transformation) so as to become an orthogonal system in four points in either the blue red or green sense, depending on whether the set is ‘covex’ (red or green) or ‘concave (blue).
 (More to follow)